Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

         }
         ```

-## 2.5.2 Scatter-gathering alignment
+## 2.5.2 Faster alignment with scatter-gather

 ![](figs/00_Scatter_gather_fig.png)

- Taking a "wide and tall" job like sequence alignment and applying scatter-gather parallelism to mould it into many "small and short" jobs can take advantage of this "gap filling" tendency of the scheduler.

 One of the core benefits of running bioinformatics workflows on HPC is access to increased processing power and hardware.
-For jobs that can be conducted indepdenently of each other, if configured correctly, we can run many jobs simultaneously and reduce the overall walltime required to run the workflow.
+For jobs that can be conducted independently of each other, if configured correctly, we can run many jobs simultaneously and reduce the overall walltime required to run the workflow.
 One strategy to implement this is by:

-1. Splitting/scattering the data
+1. Splitting the data into smaller sub-parts
-2. Processing each of the data chunks separately
+2. "Scattering" analysis of the parts across the compute cluster to be analysed separately
-3. Combining/gathering the processed outputs back into a single file
+3. "Gathering" the processed outputs back into a single combined file

 !!! note "Not everything can or should be split"

-    Recall from Part 1 that we can't split everything - it should only be done if the particular processing step can be conducted independently of each other.
-Scattering taks does not make sense when results depend on comparing all data together, such as detecting structural variants across multiple chromosomes.
+    Recall from Part 1 that we can't split everything - it should only be done if the particular processing step can be run on subsections of the data independently of each other.
+Scattering tasks does not make sense when results depend on comparing all data together, such as detecting structural variants across multiple chromosomes.

+With scatter-gather parallelism, we can take "tall" jobs (long walltime) amenable to valid chunking - like sequence alignment - and mould it into many "small and short" jobs to take advantage of the "gap filling" tendency of the job scheduler.

 ### Scatter: splitting our reads

-We will scatter-gather the alignment step.
-This is a widely approach for mapping reads, as whole genome data is large, can be time-consuming, and mapping can be conducted independently of each other.
+In whole genome sequence analysis, alignment is typically the largest bottleneck.
+Given the independent nature of the sequence fragments, scatter-gather of this step is a widely used approach for speeding up processing time.

 To do so, we will leverage Nextflow's built-in [`splitFastq`](https://www.nextflow.io/docs/latest/reference/operator.html#splitfastq) operator.

 !!! example "Exercise: Adding `.splitFastq` to the workflow"

-    Copy the following lines, and paste in `main.nf` after `FASTQC(reads)` and before `ALIGN(reads, bwa_index)`:
+    - Copy the following lines, and paste in `main.nf` after `FASTQC(reads)` and before `ALIGN(reads, bwa_index)`:

     ```groovy title="main.nf"
         // Split FASTQs for each sample